Purple – Bird – Spirituality/Faith

 Brown – Deer – Business

-Brown represents the grounding of ideas on the firm foundation of Mother Earth and the deer, also known as the Hart, has long been a symbol of strength, stamina, skill, courage and integrity.
+Brown represents the grounding of ideas on the firm foundation of Mother Earth and the deer, also known as the Hart, has long been a symbol of strength, stamina, skill, courage, and integrity.
 Businesses that choose to be “Cherokee” must demonstrate those characteristics.
+The tree/wood is oak.

 White – Paint – Medicine/Alternative Health Care

 White represents purity of mind and body, free from disease and contamination.
-As paint is applied to a body or thing to be useful, so the principles of healing and health must be applied for them to be useful.
+As the paint is applied to a body or thing to be useful, so the principles of healing and health must be applied for them to be useful.
+The tree/wood is locust.

 Yellow – Twister/Longhair – Security/Defense/Military

-Yellow represents the brighness of the United Cherokee Nation of Indians day; clouds of doubt or suppression being noticeably absent.
+Yellow represents the brightness of the United Cherokee Nation of Indians day; clouds of doubt or suppression being noticeably absent.
 Traditionally, the Longhairs were peacemakers.
 A dedicated defense force helps to keep the peace.
+The tree/wood is beech.

 Green – Wild Potato – Environment/Air, Food, Water/Agriculture

-Green represents plants and growth; the well being of the United Cherokee Nation of Indians in particular and the Earth in general.
+Green represents plants and growth; the well-being of the United Cherokee Nation of Indians in particular and the Earth in general.
 The wild potato represents nourishment and sustainability to thrive in life.
+The tree/wood is birch.

 Red – Wolf – Law/Justice